 Are you looking for accounting internships or entry level accounting jobs?
 Accountants are at the forefront of business today.
 With more and more accounting functions being automated, accountants often focus on analysis, interpretation, and business strategy.
 Accountants work in four key areas: accounting, auditing, assurance, and tax.
-While there are many promising career options in the accounting field, especially for Certified Professional Accountants (CPAs), employers seek candidates who are more than analytical; they must also be good communicators and team players.
+While there are many promising career options in the accounting and finance field, especially for Certified Professional Accountants (CPAs), employers seek candidates who are more than analytical; they must also be good communicators and team players.

 The Career Options